rithikrn/foamgci/examples/forwardstep_mach3/README.md

 stagnation pressure p02/p1 = 12.061 is therefore a physical **ceiling**: numerical dissipation smears the captured shock, so the time-mean
 <max p> approaches 12.061 **from below** as h → 0 and cannot exceed it.
-All four grids confirm this (11.996 → 12.014 → 12.041 → 12.057, all
+All four grids confirm this (11.996 → 12.014 → 12.041 → 12.051, all
 below 12.061).
-The verification rests on the finest-grid agreement with this reference (within 0.029%), **not** on the Richardson extrapolate: phi_star ≈ 12.080 overshoots the ceiling, the expected signature of applying Richardson extrapolation to a non-smooth pointwise extremum.
+The verification rests on the finest-grid agreement with this reference (within 0.085%), **not** on the Richardson extrapolate, which at phi_star ≈ 12.057 sits just below the ceiling, as a time-mean stagnation pressure must.

 ## The four grids